 LeEco N.A. needed to differentiate itself from China's original messaging that was not in line the the US consumer target audience.
 A pitch mood board was created showcasing major competitors, the LeEco branded visuals at the time, and four proposed tones to adopt for the website and all future brand campaigns.

 The challenge was to create a visually interesting site that would set the brand apart.
-We had a plethora of products and divisions to showcase, but our main limitation was resources.
-Interaction and navigation motion mockups were created for a variety of options, but unfortunately these elements were cut from the project prior to release due to engineering limitations with only one part time developer scoped.
+We had a plethora of products and divisions to showcase, from electric vehicles, to smart devices, and production divisions.
+Interaction and navigation motion mockups were created for a variety of scenarios to best represent each product highlight.

 The Newsroom page was easily the largest undertaking for the entire website rebuild.
-Our goal was to transform a simple hyperlink text page that featured links to PDF downloads into a major media resource with categories, tagging, search functionality, responsive and visual article cards, full article pages, and a media resource library for press.
+Our goal was to transform a simple PDF hyperlinked page into a major press resource with categories, tagging, search functionality, responsive and visual article cards, full article pages, and a media library for press.

 Notes and Feedback